RickR2H/hikashop-decimal-quantity/README.md

 # hikashop-decimal-quantity
 Use this plugin to show an extra field which can be used to enter a decimal value as quantity.
-The default quantity field can be hidden using css.

 ## How to use the plugin
 * Install and activate the plugin
 * To sell something by the decimal meter (1.56 m1) set in the plugin the "Taxes handling" to "On top of the amount" and the "Column name of the field" to "meter"